zarik5/bridgevr-dev/wiki/implementation strategies.md

 ## Developement plan

-* Start with ash, rendering pipelines, ubuntu only
+* Start with ash, compute pipelines, ubuntu only
 * Develop minimum app (ffmpeg nvenc only, mediacodec, ovr video, no audio, no ffr)
-* Add compute pipelines (no substitution)
 * Convert to gfx-hal
 * Add the rest for ubuntu (ffmpeg amf, ovr input, audio, ffr, latency minimization)
-* Pubblish
+* Publish
 * Add windows and macos support